krb5/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 variable in :ref:`kdc.conf(5)`.
 If incremental propagation is enabled, the slave periodically polls the master KDC for updates, at an interval determined by the **iprop_slave_poll** variable.
-If the slave receives updates, kpropd updates its principal.ulog file with any updates from the master.  :ref:`kproplog(8)` can be used to view a summary of the update entry log on the slave KDC.
+If the slave receives updates, kpropd updates its log file with any updates from the master.  :ref:`kproplog(8)` can be used to view a summary of the update entry log on the slave KDC.
 If incremental propagation is enabled, the principal ``kiprop/slavehostname@REALM`` (where *slavehostname* is the name of the slave KDC host, and *REALM* is the name of the Kerberos realm) must be present in the slave's keytab file.

 OPTIONS